rubyonracetracks/tutorial-rails-rubymn2/04-08-forhire_user_profile.md

     check_no_create_button
   end
 ```
+* Enter the command "sh test_app.sh".
+4 tests fail.
+* Enter the command "alias test1='Command to run failed tests minus the TESTOPTS portion'".
+* Enter the command "test1".
+The same 4 tests fail again.
+Three tests fail because the user profile page does not display the for hire profile.
+One test fails because the "Add For Hire Profile" button is not present.

 ### User Controller
 * Edit the file app/controllers/users_controller.rb.
 At the end of the "def show" definition, add the following lines: